It is my first time to read a novel written by Tessa Bailey and it kept me awake till the dawn! I couldn’t sleep until I finished it until the end!

 What I like about the story:

 The pacing of the story.
 It was not too slow and it was not fast.
 It was just in between.
-I like how the story develops from friendship and it blossoms to love, mutual attraction and sex.
+I like how the story develop from friendship and it blossoms to love, mutual attraction and sex.
 Abby and Russell started as friends but deep inside they know that they were attracted to each other since they met.

 Abby, the brilliant and loving daughter.
-Abby is an epitome of a perfect protagonist yet she have flaws that she wanted to hide to everyone.
+Abby is an epitome of a perfect protagonist yet she have other flaws that she wanted to hide to everyone.
 However, Russell is the only one who can see the real her.

 Russell, the modern day knight in shinning armor.
 He is the hero and protector, Abby could be wished for.
 The shoulder to lean on, the one who reminds her to lock the door and the one who can send her butterflies all over her tummy.
 I like Russell, he is strong in exterior but he has a soft heart inside.